 How many hours a week should I expect to spend on Zero to Engineer?

 Most students spend anywhere between 10 to 20 hours per week learning.
 This is why we made our course flexible so that a student or a full-time working parent can do this course.
 Typically, students finish the FSNE program (phases 1 and 2) in 185 days and then start the job hunting phase (phase 3).

 Is there an off-line course in addition to the online learning platform?

-Yes, we have a 5-day bootcamp at our downtown San Jose campus.
+Yes, we have a 5-day bootcamp (on hold in 2020/2021 due to the pandemic).
 The 5-day bootcamp is for students who want hands-on training with actual networking equipment in a reality-based lab.